NyCodeGHG/teamcity-documentation/topics/c-script.md

 </table>

-## Supported Commands
+## Commands and Arguments Supported in Scripts

-The following commands are supported inside a script:
+Supported commands:

 <table>